Picture of Shaam Malik

 3. Defining the Services Offered by Your Cleaning Company

-Every cleaning company is different, and the services you offer will define your business.
-Will you focus on office cleaning, medical facilities, industrial cleaning, or perhaps offer all-around cleaning services?
-Defining your services early on helps in both marketing and operations.
+Each cleaning company is unique, and the services you choose to offer will shape your business model.
+Whether you specialize in office cleaning, medical facility sanitation, industrial cleaning, or provide a range of general cleaning services, defining your offerings early on is crucial.

 4. Marketing Strategies for Commercial Cleaners